 You’ll now be taken to a new page where you have to press “accept bet”.
 This must be done within three minutes or the trade will be canceled.
 You’ll also see a code, which is the reference number of the transaction.

 After you’ve pressed “accept trade”, a new window will open which is a Steam page of the transaction.
 You must now confirm the trade here as well.

 Please note that a window will pop up saying that the trade seems suspicious because the person you’re trading with isn’t offering any items.
-Don’t worry about this as you will receive money to your ggBET or Arcanebet account.
-All you have to do is to press the green button that says that it’s a gift.
+Don’t worry about this as you will receive money to your Arcanebet account.
+All you have to do is to press the green button which says that it’s a gift.

 Once you’ve done this, the last step is to confirm the trade in your Steam mobile app.
 Open the mobile app for Steam and head on over to “confirmations” and you will be able to confirm the trade there.

 Now everything is done and your account balance will usually be updated immediately.
 Please do however note that it can take up to 15 minutes.